Kars07/SwiftFunds/README.md

 # SwiftFund: Decentralized Peer-to-Peer Lending Platform

 SwiftFund is a decentralized platform built on the Cardano blockchain that connects borrowers and lenders directly.
 By leveraging blockchain technology, SwiftFund ensures transparency, security, and trust in financial transactions.
 The platform includes a **frontend**, **backend**, and **smart contracts** that work seamlessly together to provide a robust and user-friendly experience.
+This platform isn't just meant for web3 enthusiast, it's targetting the whole of Africa and is going to revolutionize lending on a large scale

 ---